- Facility near Stevenage, East of England, expected to create more than 400 jobs

 Jon Hollick, Head of Real Estate EMEA ex DACH at UBS-AM REPM commented: “The life sciences sector is a key strategic area for our business – so we’re excited to partner with Reef on this facility that will become a globally-recognised hub of scientific innovation.
 Stevenage offers all the necessary structural drivers to support a thriving life sciences eco-system, including a supportive local authority, access to road and air transport, and a critical mass of existing biopharma companies.“

-Will Rohleder, Development Director at Reef Group commented: “This has been a truly fantastic public / private partnership to realise such an important facility in Stevenage town centre.
+Will Rohleder, Development Director at Reef Group commented: “This has been a truly fantastic public / private partnership to realize such an important facility in Stevenage town centre.
 Autolus has committed to Stevenage, locating its manufacturing HQ in the town and creating more than 400 jobs.
 The Reef team look forward to working with all parties to complete this first phase and bring forward our wider life sciences vision for the town centre over the next few years”.

 Matthew Durdy, Chief Executive Officer, Cell and Gene Therapy Catapult commented: “This coming together of some of the best names in finance, innovative property and cell therapy development is testament to the growing maturity of the cell and gene therapy industry in the UK, and the strength of the Stevenage cluster.
 With the help of Reef and the funding through UBS we see a powerful combination that will amplify our work with Autolus and accelerate access for patients in the UK and across the globe to these life-saving therapeutics”